 Instead of telling people to do things, he/she demonstrates it by doing it him/herself.
 It’s focused on performing many tasks personally and expecting employees to do the same.
 He/she motivates by setting high standards and expecting employees to achieve them by self-directing.

-- Pros: It’s most effective in highly motivated and competent teams that need little to none direction/coordination.
+- Pros: It’s most effective in highly motivated and competent teams that need little to no direction/coordination.
 It’s good for managing experts.

 - Cons: Its overall impact on the organisational climate tends to be negative.
 It doesn’t work well with tasks that require assistance/cooperation and in environments where development, coaching and coordination are required.